Exfoliation (chemistry): Shearing

-Chemical Exfoliation
+Chemical exfoliation

 Chemical exfoliation employs the intercalation process to separate material layers.
 During intercalation, guest ions or free electrons are introduced to the layers, disrupting the bond structure and forming new bonds.
 For example, in the case of van der Waals forces, which are common in chemical exfoliation, positive and negative regions are induced, attracting ions.
 Given that the bonds between layers are weak, they tend to break, forming new, stronger bonds with these ions.
 Typically, these stronger bonds lead to the creation of functional groups that significantly reduce interlayer attractions.
 At this stage, the interlayer attraction becomes low, and thanks to the ability of the functional groups to decompose with further processing, the layers can be easily separated.

 Chemical exfoliation's scalability advantages over other production methods have made it one of the most widely used techniques.
 In addition to its scalability, the variety of chemicals available plays an important role in encouraging researchers to explore various production methods.
 Chemical exfoliation is also commonly used in combination with mechanical and thermal exfoliation methods to obtain purer results.
 The most widely used chemical exfoliation methods are chemical vapor deposition, graphite oxide reduction, and electrochemical exfoliation.

-Chemical Vapor Deposition
+Chemical vapor deposition

 First introduced in 2008, chemical vapor deposition emerged as one of the most popular methods for graphene exfoliation.
-This method utilizes a transition metal film as a base layer and exposes it to hydrocarbons at high temperatures(900-1000°C) and ambient pressure.
+This method utilizes a transition metal film as a base layer and exposes it to hydrocarbons at high temperatures(900-1000 °C) and ambient pressure.
 During the process, hydrocarbon decomposes, and carbon atoms form one to ten layers of graphene flakes over the metal film.
 The metal film is then cooled down at a determined rate to achieve specific particle sizes.
 This process is especially useful for applications such as circuit drawing and surface-based applications of graphene, including the production of photovoltaic cells.
 Although the method was widely used until the last decade, its relatively expensive process has been replaced by other methods.
 However, there is still ongoing research to further develop the process for more efficient use with various materials.